May 2025

 • Improving the value of your property

-• Selling excess energy back to the grid with the Smart Export Guarantee (SEG)
+• Selling your extra energy to the grid, with the Smart Export Guarantee (SEG)

 Should I Get a Smart Meter Installed In My Home?